Charles Pasquale Greco

-Charles Pasquale Greco (October 29, 1894 – January 20, 1987) was an American prelate of the Roman Catholic Church.
-He served as bishop of the Diocese of Alexandria in Louisiana from 1946 to 1973.
+Charles Pasquale Greco (October 29, 1894 – January 20, 1987) was an American Catholic prelate who served as bishop of Alexandria in Louisiana from 1946 to 1973.

-Greco also served as the supreme chaplain of the Knights of Columbus from 1961 to 1987.

 Biography

 Early life

-Charles Greco was born on October 29, 1894, in Rodney, Mississippi, to Frank and Carmela (née Testa) Greco.
-He attended St. Joseph Seminary in Covington, Louisiana, before studying at the American College at Louvain in Belgium and the University of Fribourg in Switzerland.
+Charles Greco was born on October 29, 1894, in Rodney, Mississippi, to Italian immigrants, Frank and Carmela (née Testa) Greco.He attended St. Joseph Seminary in Covington, Louisiana, before studying at the American College at Louvain in Belgium and the University of Fribourg in Switzerland.